Achyut J. Phadke

 • The CEO of a Fortune 10 company in a shareholder derivative action alleging breach of fiduciary duty.

-• Majority shareholders of Books-a-Million in litigation challenging the company’s go-private transaction, securing dismissal with prejudice before Delaware Chancery Court.
+• Majority stockholders of Books-a-Million in litigation challenging the company’s go-private transaction, securing dismissal with prejudice before Delaware Chancery Court.

 • Wachovia Securities in multiple securities actions brought by the National Credit Union Administration as liquidator of failed credit unions.